 |SBI Life Smart Bachat||8 to 50 years||Up to 65 years||10 to 25 years||Monthly, quarterly, semi-annually or annually||Rs.1 lakh||Unlimited||5 to 15 years|

 Like all insurance plans, you have to pay a premium amount as per the decided frequency every year.
 A part of this premium will go towards the sum assured, a small part will cover your fees and administrative expenses, while another part will be invested for you in bonds, funds and other investment forms.
 Some endowment plans give you extra benefits such as cashback, annual bonuses, and vested/reversionary bonuses at maturity.
-You can add riders to the plans and increase your protection, and get a higher death benefit or maturity benefit.
-If the policyholder passes away before the policy matures, then their nominee will receive the death benefits – sum assured plus guaranteed bonuses.
-If the policyholder is alive when the policy duration ends, then they can get the maturity benefits.
+You can add riders to the plans to increase your protection and get a higher death benefit or maturity benefit.
+If the policyholder dies before the date of maturity, his/her nominee will receive the death benefit, which includes the sum assured amount and the guaranteed bonuses.
+If the policyholder survives the policy term, the company will pay the maturity proceeds as per the policy terms.
 So for a slightly higher premium amount, you get both life protection and profits at the end of the tenure.

 You should go for an endowment plan under the following circumstances: